Quality of Earnings (QoE) Analysis

 What is a Quality of Earnings report?

 A Quality of Earnings (QoE) report is a financial analysis that examines whether a company’s reported earnings accurately reflect its true, sustainable economic performance.
-It goes beyond what an audit verifies to assess whether earnings are recurring, free from manipulation, and representative of what a new owner or investor would realistically expect to receive going forward.
+It goes beyond what an audit verifies to assess whether earnings are recurring, free from manipulation, and representative of what a new owner, investor, or court should expect going forward.

 Who orders a QoE analysis?

-QoE analyses are most commonly ordered by buyers in M&A transactions, private equity firms conducting investment diligence, lenders evaluating acquisition financing, and business owners preparing to sell who want to identify and address issues proactively.
-Attorneys advising clients in business sales or disputes also frequently engage QoE professionals to support negotiations or litigation.
+QoE analyses are most commonly ordered by buyers in M&A transactions, private equity firms conducting investment diligence, lenders evaluating acquisition financing, and business owners preparing to sell.
+Attorneys advising clients in business sales, post-closing disputes, valuation litigation, and earnout disagreements also frequently engage QoE professionals to support negotiations, expert testimony, or damages analysis.

 How long does a QoE engagement take?